 Fixing Bad Pool Header Error in Windows:

 Bad pool header error can be easily solved by restarting your windows operating system.
 But still if the problem exists, you can follow the methods mentioned below to repair Bad pool header BSOD error.
 If you can’t access your PC normally, try these methods in safe mode.

 Way 1: Update Drivers & OS Version – Latest is Safe to Play

 This is one of the most common reason found where the older version of drivers or OS causing this issue.
-If you are using older version, update them.
+If you are using older version of driver or operating system, update them.
 Already if you are updated with the latest drivers, then try to figure out which drivers are incompatible with your windows’ version.
 Once, you figured out then uninstall the incompatible drivers.
 Moreover, you can easily update your drivers from Device Manager also.
 This can be done in the following way:

 - From the keyboard, press the windows logo key along with ‘R’.

 - Then type “devmgmt.msc”, followed by Enter or you can directly goto Device manager from properties => driver.